the-convocation/venat/README.md

 ## Development
 ### Pre-requisites
-* Node >=16.6.0 && < 17
+* Node >=16.6.0
+  * Newer Node versions may be supported, but Venat is currently developed and tested only with Node 16.x.
 * Yarn
 * Docker
 * nvm (optional)

 ### Setup Bot
-1. Log into discord portal: https://discord.com/developers/applications.
+1. Log into Discord portal: https://discord.com/developers/applications.
 2. Create new application.
 3. Select OAuth2 on left side.
 4. Select Reset Secret.